tom-010/wiki2graph/README.md

 4. `python3 wiki2graph/import_neo4j.py import-csv data/csv`
    This performs multiple steps, which you can check in `wiki2graph/import_neo4j.py` `import_csv` (check the `click.echo`) This takes around 56:00
-   (3 minutes for the articles, <1min for authors, 2:30 Minutes for the links between authors and articles, 35 min for the links betweenthe articles)
+   (3min for the articles, <1min for authors, 2:30 Minutes for the links between authors and articles, around 45min for the links betweenthe articles)
    You can check the progress on the neo4j web-ui.
-   In the end, you should have (for the german wiki x articles and x relationhsips)
+   In the end, you should have (for the german wiki 3.7mio articles and XXmio relationhsips)